 - If a reduction in work hours caused you to lose coverage, you can submit one previous pay stub that shows that you worked 30 or more hours and a deduction for health coverage, and a pay stub from the past 60 days that shows that you worked less than 30 hours and no deduction for health coverage.

 Document showing you lost coverage because of divorce, legal separation, custody agreements, or annulment within 60 days of submitting your application, including:

 - Divorce or annulment papers that show the date responsibility ends for providing health coverage or proof that you stopped getting health coverage because of your relationship to your former spouse.

 - Legal separation papers that show the date responsibility ends for providing health coverage.

 - Other confirmation that you lost or will lose coverage because of divorce, legal separation, or annulment that shows the date that health coverage ends.

-- Document showing you lost coverage due to death of a family member, including:
+Document showing you lost coverage due to the death of a family member, including:

 - A death certificate or public notice of death and proof that you were getting health coverage because of your relationship to the deceased person, like a letter from an insurance company or employer that shows the names of the people on the health plan.

 - Other confirmation that shows you lost or will lose coverage because of the death of a spouse or other family member.